Cray-HPE/docs-csm/operations/power_management/Cray_Advanced_Platform_Monitoring_and_Control_CAPMC.md

 ### Component Groups

-CAPMC uses xnames to specify entire cabinets or specific components throughout the system.
+CAPMC uses component names (xnames) to specify entire cabinets or specific components throughout the system.
 By default, CAPMC controls power to only one component at a time.
 A `--recursive` option can be passed to CAPMC using the `cray` CLI.
 When the `--recursive` option is included in a request, all of the sub-components of the target component are included in the power command.

 The cabinet naming convention assigns a number to each cabinet in the system.
 Cabinets can be located anywhere on the computer room floor, although manufacturing typically follows a sequential cabinet numbering scheme: